- When and where will Commencement take place?

 The following students are eligible to participate in graduation activities:

-undergraduate and master’s students who have completed degree requirements during the Fall 2012 semester and who have not attended the previous commencement exercise;
+undergraduate and master’s studentswho have completed degree requirements during the Fall 2013 semester and who have not attended the previous commencement exercise;

-doctoral students who have completed all of their degree requirements, including final submission of their thesis, in Summer 2012, Fall 2012, or Spring 2013 are eligible to participate.
+doctoral students who have completed all of their degree requirements, including final submission of their dissertation, in Summer 2013, Fall 2013 or Spring 2014 are eligible to participate.

 Log into ISIS using your UMS # and password.